Working Productively with the Media

 HSU welcomes reporters and photographers on campus the same way it welcomes the public.
 In general, news media representatives do not need permission to enter the campus or take exterior still or video photographs for news purposes.
 It is HSU policy to be as helpful as possible to the media.
 However, that does not constitute a right to indiscriminate access.
 Students, staff and faculty have a right to privacy and neither reporters nor the public are allowed to disrupt classroom instruction or other educational functions.

-If a reporter approaches you in person with an impromptu question, feel free to refer him/her to the news and information office at (707) 826-5105 to set up an appointment with you at a mutually convenient time.
-Don’t feel obligated to answer questions on-the-fly when you haven’t had time to prepare.
+If a reporter approaches you in person with an impromptu question, feel free to refer him/her to the New & Information office at (707) 826-3390 to set up an appointment with you at a mutually convenient time.
+Don't feel obligated to answer questions on-the-fly when you haven't had time to prepare.

 News media must obtain prior permission from Marketing & Communications to enter classrooms, medical facilities and teaching laboratories.
 Permission usually will be granted, as long as access does not disrupt university functions or jeopardize safety.
 Residence halls are closed to the news media unless reporters make prior arrangements with the Housing Office.
-Any requests you receive to videotape specific campus activities or functions should be referred to the Senior News and Information Officer.
+Any requests you receive to videotape specific campus activities or functions should be referred to Marketing & Communications.
 All requests for commercial, non-news photography, filmmaking or videotaping should be referred for review to Marketing & Communications.

 Whom should I contact about alumni news and events?